stutzerik/nextcaligo/README.md

 ## Let's keep in touch

 Would you like to help with the project, or do you simply have a question or comment?
-Are you interested in continuing the project and the world of VPS and web hosting?
+Are you interested in continuing the project and the world of VPSs and webhosting?
 Follow me:

-hello@nextcaligo.cloud
+hello@nextcaligo.cloud <br>
 <a href="https://nextcaligo.cloud">https://nextcaligo.cloud</a>

 Have a nice & pleasant day, wherever you read this!